Goldman Environmental Prize

+The Goldman Environmental Prize is a prize awarded annually to grassroots environmental activists.

+History

-The Goldman Environmental Prize is a prize awarded annually to grassroots environmental activists, one from each of the world's six geographic regions: Africa, Asia, Europe, Islands and Island Nations, North America, and South and Central America.
+Awardees are named from each of the world's six geographic regions: Africa, Asia, Europe, Islands and Island Nations, North America, and South and Central America.
 The award is given by the Goldman Environmental Foundation headquartered in San Francisco, California.
-It is also called the Green Nobel.
+The Prize is often referred to as the Green Nobel.